secure-ly/cview-issuer-chart/README.md

 #### C-View Issuer Credential

 The C-View issuer requirs an application user  to operate toword cView Platform. <br />
-This user should be a domain user with access rights to C-View Platform as a Cert Owner
+This user should be a domain user with access rights to C-View Platform as a Cert Owner.<br />

 - Update the **user name** and **password** parameters in the follwoing YAML file: ([cview-issuer-credentials](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/secrets/cview-issuer-credentials.yaml))
 - Deyploy the YAML file to kubernetes / openshift

 #### C-View Issuer activation key

-CView issuer requirs a license key from the C-View platform <br /> Contact C-View Administrator to get the license key and encode it to base 64 string <br />
+CView issuer requirs a license key from the C-View platform <br /> Contact C-View Administrator to get the license key and encode it to base 64 string. <br />

 - Update the **key** parameter in the follwoing YAML file: ([cview-issuer-license-key](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/secrets/cview-issuer-license-key.yaml))
 - Deyploy the YAML file to kubernetes / openshift